Keiskamma Altarpiece

 The Keiskamma River and Local Environment

-Medium: Detail of collaborative embroidery and mixed media (Layer 3).
-This detail depicts three fish within the side panels of the third …
+This detail depicts fish within the side panels of the third layer, representing what Dr. Hofmeyr describes as the "very, very beautiful …

 | Item Title | The Keiskamma River and Local Environment |